excentis/ByteBlower_GUI_examples/frameblasting/README.md

 ### Scenario: Ex4.
 Blocked traffic
 Unlike the previous scenarios, this is a negative test: we don't expect any traffic to through here.

+## frameblasting_odd_packets.bbp
+In this project we deviate from the standard usecase: instead of nice UDP traffic we'll challenge the network with purposely wrong traffic.

+The project assumes that the ByteBlower ports are docked behind a NAT-device (or any type of modem or access point).
+We make this assumption mostly because such devices are the most senstive to the generated traffic.

+A default, UDP frameblasting flow checks whether we are successful in disrupting the device under test.

+### Ex 1.
+Syn blasting
+This scenario floods the netwerk with TCP-syn packets.
+The NAT-device should ignore them fairly quickly.

+### Ex 2.
+Wrong checksums
+Small packets with purposely wrong IPv4 header checksum and IPv4 length.

+### Ex 3.
+Wrong Ether types
+Sends out traffic with an uncommon Ether type (0x500)

+### Ex 4.
+Broadcast traffic
+An example how to broadcast UDP traffic.
+This the most benign of all the scenarios.
+The rate is also fairly low (<1 MBit/s).